 Dr. Dovid Schwartz has been a counselor for over 40 years.

-Dr. Schwartz never expected the government to step in and tell him what conversations were off limits with his adult patients.
+Dr. Schwartz never expected the government to step in and tell him what conversations were off limits with his patients.
 But that is exactly what he faced in New York City.